RoManager-org/website/docs/RoManager/introduction.md

 ### Open source

-We plan to go fully open-source by mid-2021, and we've already open-sourced some components of RoManager.
+Our source code is available for you to audit and even host your own version of RoManager!
+Check it out here: https://github.com/RoManager-org/website.

 ## Feature List